 Project Team Members Lack of Experience

 There is absolutely something to be said for experience, especially on a project that is very complicated and technical in nature.
 Sometimes a project manager will make an assumption that if it took one resource a certain number of hours to complete a task, it will take another resource the exact same time to complete the task.

 What can be done to get to a real number that does not put your project management plan in danger of failing?
 Ideally, you can verify with the more experienced resource whether or not this is achievable by the newer resource although this may not always be possible if said person is no longer available.

 Project Scope Creep

-Another threat to a project management plan getting behind is project scope creep, as new elements are introduced into the project without the project manager knowing.
-It’s amazing how quickly this can happen.
 There may be a weekly project status meeting every Monday morning at 10 AM.
 This is the time you have all the managers responsible for delivering the project review their current status with you.
-You review the project management plan and everyone is on track for the project to be completed on schedule.
-You wrap up the meeting at 10:45 and everyone gets on with their work.

 How can you treat this symptom of a project management plan delay and treat the root cause?
 Communication!
 Make sure that everyone is very clear on the fact that no changes are to be made unless cleared through the proper channels.

 Tasks are Left Out

 The root cause is most likely that there was not enough time spent in the planning phase.
 There need to be more conversations with the right people to make sure all the requirements and functionality that this project must have in order to be considered a success are included.

-It is important that as a Project Manager you have a good understanding of the types of the root causes of project delays.
+It is important that as a Project Manager you have a good understanding of the types of root causes of project delays.
 These delays create unavoidable stress, upset clients, disgruntled project teams, and blown budgets.

 Hopefully, one could visualize the challenges associated with program management from the above pointers.